elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Removed unused config `global.environmentName` and added `global.clusterName` to migrate there's [this script](migration/v0.7.x-v0.8.x/migrate-config.sh)
 - To udate the password for `user-alertmanager` you'll have to re-install the chart `./bin/ck8s ops helmfile wc -l app=user-alertmanager destroy && ./bin/ck8s ops helmfile wc -l app=user-alertmanager apply`
+- With the replacement of the helm chart `stable/elasticsearch-exporter` to `prometheus-community/prometheus-elasticsearch-exporter`, it is required to manually execute some steps to upgrade.
+See [migrations docs for elasticsearch-exporter](migration/v0.7.x-v0.8.x/migrate-elasticsearch-exporter.md) for instructions on how to perform the upgrade.

 ### Added